msid8535/personal_web/README.md

-# Mohsin Murtaza Siddiqui's Portfolio Website
+# Mohsin's Website

 Mohsin Murtaza Siddiqui is a Software Engineer based in Sydney, Australia.
-He has experience in fast-paced startups, not-for-profit societies and student engineering teams.

 ## Some of my work